luftj/MaRE/README.md

 5. download and process sample data `$ bash process_sample_data.sh`.
 The first time this might take a while to download all reference data.
 6. georeferenced maps will appear in ./output/
 7. statistics of the results will appear in ./output/summary

+## Notes

+* there are some helper scripts in eval_scripts to analyse result files.
+There are some hard-coded bits in there you might want to change before using them
+* the scripts that where used for all evaluation during writing of the thesis are in experiments/.
+You will have to change paths etc. in there to reproduce them
+* there are some drawio figures in docs/ that were used in the dissertation.
+When you want to use them, please cite the dissertation (citation info will follow after publication)

+## How to cite this work

+to do -- citation info will follow after publication of the dissertation.

+For now you can cite the [ICC paper](https://doi.org/10.5194/ica-proc-4-69-2021).

 ## Future work
 There are a couple of venues, how the performance of this system can be improved.
 I will probably not get to doing it myself in the near future.
 If you would like to work on this, give me a shout :)